 Check with your doctor about exercising before you begin any exercise program.

-The prognosis for people with mild COPD is very good, but the prognosis may worsen as the severity of staging increases.
+The prognosis for people with mild COPD is very good, but the prognosis worsens as the severity of staging increases.
 The average life expectancy of a COPD patient who undergoes a lung transplant is about five years.
 Patients diagnosed with COPD have a much better outlook if they quit smoking.
 COPD prognosis is dependent on the stage of the illness and the health of the patient.

 The BODE Index

 The BODE Index is a way to measure a patient's COPD prognosis.
 This test considers the patient's body mass index (BMI), airway obstruction (measured by FEV1), dyspnea (measured by the MMRC dyspnea scale), and exercise tolerance (measured by a 6-minute walk).
 The BODE Index can assess a COPD patient's life expectancy.

 There are four stages of COPD and each stage has different symptoms.
 Patients will usually participate in a pulmonary function test (PFTS) when being diagnosed with their stage of COPD.

 - Shortness of breath when hurrying or walking on a slight incline

 - PFT results are usually 80% or more

 Stage II (Moderate COPD) Symptoms

 - Become breathless when walking